anushreewakode/TMobileStocksPuzzle/CodeReview.md

 - Constants can be used for static content instead of strings
 - Make properties readonly to maintain immutability
 - Add basic styling to form fields to improve user experience
+- Unsubscribe from observables once the component is destroyed
 - Fix unit testcases

    #### If this was a critical application,